weezy20/ziggy/README.md

 First install a `zig` following the prompts:

+First install a `zig` following the prompts:

 ```bash
 # TODO:
 bunx ziggy
 ```
+Or if you clone this repo:
 Or if you clone this repo:

 ```bash